KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

 - Be able to code conditional statements and loops in Python
 - Understand how to handle errors (exceptions) and edge cases in programs
-- Compare different Python methods and their pros and cons When coding we want to minimise memory use, including by not making needless duplications.
+- Compare different Python methods and their pros and cons

 :::

 ## Conditionals